Written by Will Hind

 Often this is the simplest step, but it is still important to discuss and rationalise your expectations.
 The behaviours you desire your audience to have must be achievable.

-What do your audience need to understand before they will adopt your desired behaviours?
+What does your audience need to understand before they will adopt your desired behaviours?
 Do patients need to believe that their medication will work best if they take it with a meal?
 Do investors need to believe that your vision of future medical practice is correct?
 Do physicians need to believe that your product is not suitable for every patient they see in their clinic?

 Step 6: Identify the individual stages necessary to achieve the belief shifts

-Once these steps are complete, you will probably realise that the belief shift you are looking for is significant.
+Once steps 1–5 are complete, you will probably realise that the belief shift you are looking for is significant.
 Given the difficulty in shifting people’s beliefs to start with, the bigger the belief shift required, the harder the process will be.
 Often the only way to accomplish a significant shift is to break it down into smaller stages.

 Step 7: Sanity check